kaspernielsen/niord-gh-proxy/README.md

 Alternatively, you can run the *NiordProxyMain* class from withing e.g. IntelliJ with the following configuration:
 * Use "-Dswarm.http.port=9000 -Dniord-proxy.server=http://localhost:8080" as VM Options.
-* Ensure that *niord-gh/niord-gh-proxy* is used as the working directory.
+* Ensure that *niord-gh-proxy* is used as the working directory.